AntoniaSch/aws-demos/README.md

-# Build, Train and Deploy ML Models with SageMaker
+# Repository for Demos

-### Repository for Demo during AWS Builder's Day EMEA 2021
+### Build, Train and Deploy ML Models with SageMaker
 - [Targeted Direct Marketing](XGBoost.ipynb) predicts potential customers that are most likely to convert based on customer and aggregate level metrics, using Amazon SageMaker's implementation of [XGBoost](https://github.com/dmlc/xgboost) (**GERMAN**).